 The whole of Mars is as cold as the South Pole

 If you’re travelling to Mars anytime soon, be sure to bring your big coat.
 Its average temperature is roughly -60°C, the same as the South Pole (minus the penguins).
 Some scientists, in the hopes of making it more habitable, have suggested ways in which we could make Mars warmer.
 One of these ideas is to build giant mirrors that will reflect the Sun's rays, and kick-start some speedy Martian warming.

 Saturn's rings are 90% water

 Saturn is home to the Solar System’s most epic ice rink.
 Being so far from the Sun, the water in its rings is frozen into ice.
 It is one of four planets that have rings around them - the other gas planets do too.
 However, the rest were undiscovered until the 1970s when probes went to explore them.
-Saturn’s are the only rings visible through telescopes from Earth.
+Saturn’s were the first rings seen through telescopes from Earth.

 Jupiter’s largest moon has a salty ocean that contains more water than on Earth